Health Secretary Steve Barclay keen to focus on next year's NHS pay deal

 Unite boss Sharon Graham branded the claim "a blatant lie".

+Hospitals were quieter than normal during Wednesday's ambulance strikes, with many appearing to heed warnings to only call 999 in an emergency.

+But health bosses have warned Thursday is likely to be "very challenging" as people who have put off treatment during strikes turn up at hospitals.

-The Royal College of Nursing is also involved in an ongoing industrial dispute over pay and staged two days of walkouts in England, Northern Ireland and Wales earlier this month.
+The RCN is also involved in an ongoing industrial dispute over pay and has staged two days of walkouts in England, Northern Ireland and Wales in December.

 Unions have warned of more strikes in the new year if the government does not agree to negotiate on pay.